-Simply Hamper is a fast-growing online store crafting custom gourmet hampers.
-They faced issues with low conversion rates from their marketing campaigns and it directly affected their customer acquisition costs.
+Simply Hamper is a fast-growing online store that offers custom gourmet hampers.
+They faced issues with low conversion rates from their marketing campaigns, and it directly affected their customer acquisition costs.

-We started with a detailed ecommerce audit to discover where they are losing potential customers.
-We identified that product pages and checkout page are the biggest conversion funnel bottlenecks and moved to qualitative research to find out what stops their visitors.
+We started with a detailed ecommerce audit to find out where they are losing potential customers.
+We identified that product pages and the checkout page are the biggest conversion funnel bottlenecks and moved to qualitative research to find out what stops their visitors.

 The audit immediately revealed the issues with product customization and delivery options.
 Most of their products are gifts delivered directly to a recipient of a gift, not the actual customer.
 The visitors had a hard time adding personal messages and selecting time slots for delivery.

 But that was about to change.
 We created optimization strategy that helped them increase conversion rate by 179.1% and improve their website engagement.

 At first, we didn’t think we had any major issues but Pixelter’s audit revealed so many of them.
 They rebuilt our checkout process and the conversions almost doubled compared to before.

 Here is what we worked on with Simply Hamper: